Erra (band): Neon (2018–2019)

-Self-titled fifth album (2020–present)
+Self-titled fifth album (2020–2022)

 On August 27, 2020, the band announced that they had parted ways with Sumerian Records and signed with UNFD, and they released a new single "Snowblood" along with a corresponding music video.
 On November 19, the band released another single "House of Glass".

 On January 13, 2021, the band released the third single "Divisionary" along with an accompanying music video.
 That same day, the band revealed the tracklist, album's official artwork and announced that their new upcoming self-titled fifth studio album is set for release on March 19, 2021.
 On February 3, one and a half months before the album's release, the band unveiled the fourth single, "Scorpion Hymn".
 On March 11, the band released the fifth single, "Shadow Autonomous".
 On September 10, just under six months after the album's original release, the band released an instrumental version of the album.

 On October 7, the band unveiled a new version of the song "Vanish Canvas" featuring Courtney LaPlante of Spiritbox along with its music video.
 On January 21, 2022, the band released the seventh single "Nigh to Silence" while also announcing the deluxe edition of the album which is set to be released on March 18.
 At the same time, the band officially revealed the album cover and the track list.
 On February 23, one month before the release, the band released their cover of Muse's "Stockholm Syndrome" on streaming music services.
 On March 28, the band announced that guitarist Sean Price departed from the band on good terms.

-On July 7, the band released a new single titled "Pull from the Ghost", shortly before the band's headlining tour throughout July and August of the same name with bands Alpha Wolf, Thornhill, and Invent Animate.
+On July 7, the band released a new single titled "Pull from the Ghost", which featured Clint Tustin as the touring guitarist after Price’s departure.
+The band performed a headlining tour throughout July and August of the same name with bands Alpha Wolf, Thornhill, and Invent Animate.
 On December 1, Erra featured on PhaseOne's single "World Unknown".